 - 1/2 tsp pure vanilla extract

-- 1 TBS sweetener or vanilla protein powder
+- 1 tbsp sweetener or vanilla protein powder

 For the Topping

-- Add in the oats and half of a diced apple and stir again until well combined.
+- Add the milk, spices, salt, vanilla extract ,chia seeds and sweetener to a glass mason jar and mix well.
+Then add in the oats and half of a diced apple and stir again until well combined.

 - Cover the mixture and let it sit in the fridge for 60 minutes or overnight (overnight recommended).

-- In the morning top oats with yogurt of choice, half a diced apple, and cinnamon.
+- In the morning top oats with yogurt of choice, half a diced apple, and more cinnamon.